-As detailed in "Note 15 - Long-Term Debt" included in this Quarterly Report on Form 10-Q (this "Quarterly Report"), the Company's municipal bond issuances by Legacy Bridger that closed in July and August 2022 (the "Series 2022 Bonds") contain customary covenants and restrictions, including financial and non-financial covenants.
+As detailed in "Note 15 - Long-Term Debt" included in this Quarterly Report on Form 10-Q (the "Quarterly Report"), the Company's municipal bond issuances by Legacy Bridger that closed in July and August 2022 (the "Series 2022 Bonds") contain customary covenants and restrictions, including financial and non-financial covenants.
 The financial covenants require the Company to maintain a debt service coverage ratio ("DSCR") that exceeds 1.25x, operate in such a manner to produce gross revenues so as to be at all relevant times in compliance with the DSCR covenant and to maintain liquidity of \$8.0 million in the form of unrestricted cash or investments (excluding margin accounts and retirement accounts) at all times.
 Failure to comply with these covenants could result in an event of default, subject to certain exceptions.

-For the three and nine months ended September 30, 2024, the Company had an operating income of \$32.9 million and \$12.8 million, respectively, net income of \$27.3 million and net loss of \$2.7 million, respectively, and net cash provided by operating activities of \$0.2 million for the nine months ended September 30, 2024.
-In addition, as of September 30, 2024, the Company had unrestricted cash and cash equivalents of \$33.3 million.
+For the three months ended March 31, 2024, the Company had an operating loss of \$15.3 million, net loss of \$20.1 million and net cash used in operating activities of \$19.8 million.
+In addition, as of March 31, 2024, the Company had unrestricted cash or investments of \$6.8 million.

-The Company is not in compliance with the DSCR covenant as of September 30, 2024 and management anticipates the Company may not be in compliance with the DSCR covenant at future quarterly measurement periods in the next 12 months, primarily attributable to the seasonal nature of our business and the unknown intensity of the 2025 wildfire season.
-The Company is in compliance with the \$8.0 million minimum liquidity requirement as of September 30, 2024.
-It is possible that the Company may not be in compliance with the minimum liquidity requirement at future quarterly measurement periods in the next 12 months depending on the cash generated from its seasonal firefighting operations in 2025.
+The Company is not in compliance with the DSCR covenant as of March 31, 2024 and management anticipates the Company will continue to not be in compliance with the DSCR covenant at future quarterly measurement periods in the next 12 months, primarily attributable to the seasonal nature of our business and a less intense 2023 wildfire season.
+In addition, the Company is not in compliance with the \$8.0 million minimum liquidity requirement as of March 31, 2024 and management anticipates that it may not be in compliance with the minimum liquidity requirement at future quarterly measurement periods in the next 12 months depending on the cash generated from its seasonal firefighting operations in 2024.